-EDR 570 Literacy Theory and Foundations (3)
+EDR 501 Literacy Theory and Reading Instruction Foundations (3)

-Candidates will explore the major literacy theories and development practices from historical, educational, and individual learning perspectives.
-This course studies the developmental stages of reading and writing with concentration on the 21st Century Skills to promote critical thinking and problem solving.
-Emphasis is directed to language development related to culture and linguistic diversity.
+Candidates will explore the major literacy theories and development practices from historical, educational, and individual learning perspectives based on the Science of Reading.
+This course studies the developmental stages of reading and writing, concentrating on the 21st Century Skills to promote critical thinking and problem-solving.
+Emphasis is directed on language development related to culture and linguistic diversity.